wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 ### Changing CCD Parents
 - Example of changing parent
+  -SOQ is the CCD that describes N-METHYL-ASPARTIC ACID, however it is currently annotated as not having a parent residue.
+It is a natural modification to Aspartic acid and so the parent residue will be changed to ASP.

 ## Acknowledgements
 The protein chemical modifications (PCMs) and post translational modifications (PTMs)